 Where to buy garbage tags

-Tags are $3 each and will be available starting in September:
+Tags are $3 each and are available through the following options.

 - Buy at a participating convenience store or grocery store: